Baconz2/tails-gets-trolled/README.md

 # to compile, or to not compile
-to compile, you'll need a working copy of visual studio (i'm not 100% sure if newer versions will open this, but you can try and tell me if it does)
+to compile, you'll need a working copy of visual studio (i asked someone and they said it worked in vs2019, so it *should* work for you)

 git clone the project, then open the .sln and click build>build solution, you'll have an exe in the bin folder. pre-compiled binaries are in the bin folder.